aplib/aplib.github.io/index.md

 layout: default
 ---

-## SIATM - Structural Identification Algorithm Text Markup
+## SIATM (Structural Identification Algorithm Text Markup)

-This is a project of compositional markup, a software platform and the concept of a unified working environment
+This is a project of a universal compositional markup, a software platform, a document-oriented database and protocols, and the concept of a single working environment.

 It is based on the concept of document primary, everything as a document and document is everything, where all data, including code, models, and other artifacts, are represented as documents, and all operations on these artifacts are performed through document manipulation.